nastassjamotro/Programming-1-Portfolio/README.md

 ## End Menu

 Chess ends as soon as one player get the opponent's King in checkmate, or when the game ends in a draw.
-As soon as this happends, the screen will change from the chessboard graphics to an end game graphic.
+As soon as this happens, the screen will change from the chessboard graphics to an end game graphic.

 **The following is Code for if your side wins the game:**